Skip to main content

 D

-Blooms March through April, with small red-purple flowers in drooping clusters 1–2 inches (2.5–5 cm) long appearing before or with leaf emergence.
-Flowers last 2–3 weeks and are not ornamentally prominent.
-Paired samaras 0.5–1 inch (1.5–2.5 cm) long mature and disperse July through October.
+Small red-purple flowers open in drooping clusters 1-2 inches (2.5-5 cm) long in March and April before or with leaf emergence, averaging 2-3 weeks of bloom.
+Individual flowers are not an ornamental feature.
+Paired samaras 0.5-1 inch (1.5-2.5 cm) long mature and disperse from July through October.

 Detailed Descriptions